QuTech-Delft/netqasm-paper-data/README.md

 make install
 ```

-After installation, the simulations can be run, as described below.
+After installation, the simulations can be run as described below.

 ## Producing simulation data and plots